AdvancedCustomFields/docs/guides/custom-location-rules.md

   ```

 - **category**
-  (String) (Optional) The group where this location type appears in the location rule dropdown.
+  (String) (Optional) The group where this location type appears in the location type dropdown.
   Accepts "post", "page", "user", "forms" or a custom label.
 Defaults to "post".
   ```
   $this->category = 'post';